playframework/playframework/documentation/manual/gettingStarted/Tutorials.md

 #### Manual Compile Time Dependency Injection

-This is an example template showing how to use manual compile time dependency injection and manual routing with the [SIRD router](https://www.playframework.com/documentation/2.6.x/ScalaSirdRouter), useful for minimal REST APIs and people used to Spray style routing:
+This is an example template showing how to use manual compile time dependency injection and manual routing with the [[SIRD router|ScalaSirdRouter]], useful for minimal REST APIs and people used to Spray style routing:

 * [playframework/play-scala-compile-di-with-tests](https://github.com/playframework/play-scala-compile-di-with-tests)